-Can I Recover Compensation if I’m Being Blamed for a Distracted Driving Accident in California?
+Can I Recover Compensation if I’m Being Blamed for a Distracted Driving Accident in San Diego, California?

 California uses a pure comparative negligence system in accident cases that involve shared blame.
 Under this doctrine, you can recover money from the other party even if you are up to 99% at fault.
 But your damages are reduced based on your percentage of fault.
 You may be assigned blame for a crash if you were not paying attention one of the most dangerous roads, speeding, or violating traffic laws at the time of your accident.

 It’s crucial to consult with an experienced San Diego car accident lawyer if you are being blamed for your injuries.
 Insurance companies use this approach to reduce their own liability and limit payouts.
 Mission Personal Injury Lawyers has decades of experience fighting back against blame-shifting tactics.

 We’ll Fight to Recover Compensation for All of Your San Diego Distracted Driving Accident Injuries

 At Mission Personal Injury Lawyers, our San Diego accident lawyers understand the devastating impact your accident may have had on your life.

 We will pursue the full compensation you are owed for the lost earnings, medical bills, pain and suffering, and anguish you have suffered due to injuries like: